Do you already have your bachelor’s degree?

 MSU’s teacher certification program is not available online or via distance, although some courses may have online sections.
 The post-bachelor’s route requires a commitment at least two years.

-Applicants to the Post Bachelor’s program must have earned a bachelor’s degree from an accredited institution with an overall GPA of 2.75 or higher.
-The applicant’s GPA for coursework used to complete the teaching major and minor should be 2.5 or better.
+Applicants to the post-bachelor’s program must have earned a bachelor’s degree from an accredited institution with an overall GPA of 2.5 or higher.
+The applicant’s GPA for coursework used to complete the teaching major and minor must also be 2.5 or better.

-Applicants interested in pursuing elementary certification are required to complete a broad Elementary Planned Program, which prepares them to teach all subjects in grades K-5, and one of four elementary teaching majors, which prepares them to teach a subject area in grades 6-8.
-The curriculum also includes a series of five Teacher Education courses (21 credits), at least two of which involve classroom field placements.
+Applicants interested in pursuing elementary certification are required to complete a broad Elementary Planned Program, which prepares them to teach all subjects in grades K-8, and one of four elementary teaching majors, which prepares them to teach a subject area in grades 6-8.
+The curriculum also includes a series of seven Teacher Education courses (21 credits), at least four of which involve classroom field placements.

 A major in Special Education is another elementary certification option.
 Students who major in Special Education complete the full elementary program as well as the coursework and experiences required to add a K-12 endorsement in Learning Disabilities.
 Admission as a Special Education major requires pre-admission experience with children/youth who have special needs.
 Students who meet coursework, examination, and all other requirements are eligible to progress to the internship year (see below).

 Individuals with undergraduate degrees in non-teachable subjects can also pursue initial teacher certification as post-bachelor’s students, but considerably more disciplinary coursework will be required.
 In this case, the timeframe needed to complete all teacher certification requirements, including the internship year, will likely be three years or longer.
 These applicants may consider earning a second bachelor’s degree in the process of meeting certification requirements.

 Progression to the Internship